Francis Ambané: Career

 With ES Sétif, he won the 2009–10 Algerian Cup.
 He was also in Sétif's Algerian Ligue Professionnelle 1 and 2009 CAF Confederation Cup Runners-up squad.

-On October 11, 2017, newly formed I-League side Gokulam Kerala FC announced that they have secured services of Ambane for the 2017–18 I-League season.
+On 11 October 2017, newly-formed I-League side Gokulam Kerala FC announced that they have secured services of Ambane for the 2017–18 I-League season.
 Gokulam finished 7th in the season and Ambané has appeared in only 4 league matches for "the Malabarians".
 On 14 January, he was released by the club.